 It is a tradition in India to make this medicine to help our digestive system during those festive occasions.
 Even though it is called a medicine, most of us crave for this medicine just like halwa.

-My mom used to make it in a small batch and keep in a tiffin box the day before Diwali and can't forget those days when we longed to taste that tasty medicine after dinner.
+My mom used to make it in a small batch and keep in a tiffin box the day before Diwali and I still remember those days when we longed to taste that sweet ginger after dinner.

 I don't have a picture of it now, but wish to post it before Diwali so that many of my friends may go shopping for the ingredients now itself:)